-By including the five hot drinks listed above in your diet on a regular basis, you should begin to see a reduction in your stomach distension.
-These hot beverages are good, they will not resolve a principal cause of bloating during menopause, hormonal imbalance.
+By including gas-reducing hot teas and drinks listed above in your diet on a regular basis, you should begin to see a reduction in your stomach distension.
+Nevertheless, while these hot beverages are good, they will not resolve a principal cause of bloating during menopause, hormonal imbalance.
 Click on the following link for more information about natural and effective bloating treatments that will nourish the endocrine system for ultimate symptom relief.